 The decision by Venice Film Festival organizers to enlist Quentin Tarantino as president of the 2010 jury and select (at least) three films made by friends of the Pulp Fiction and Inglourious Basterds director was controversial from the get-go.

-It has become more so following the Golden Lion given to Sofia Coppola's Somewhere, the choice of Alex de la Iglesia as best director and best screenwriter for A Sad Trumpet Ballad, and the Special Lion "for an Overall Work" for Monte Hellman, whose Road to Nowhere was screened in competition.
+It has become more so following the Golden Lion given to Sofia Coppola's Somewhere, the choice of Álex de la Iglesia as best director and best screenwriter for The Last Circus, and the Special Lion “for an Overall Work” for Monte Hellman, whose Road to Nowhere was screened in competition.

 Coppola dated Tarantino a few years ago, de la Iglesia is referred to as a “long-time Tarantino friend” in The Hollywood Reporter, while the veteran Hellman was an executive producer on Reservoir Dogs, the feature that launched Tarantino's film career.